50 States. 1 Movement. Restore Adoptee Rights!

 The tangible negative consequences of denying adopted people their OBC are numerous and sobering.
 Yet the most severe outcome rests in the fact that a fundamental human right is being denied to an entire group of people.
 There is no other circumstance in which we forbid people the right to know the truth of their origins, except for those who were adopted after they were born.

 Restoring this right to adopted people gives them the same rights as their non-adopted peers — the right to know all the parts that make them who they are.
 It also allows all members of the extended family of adoption to live their truth in a way that is transparent and authentic.
 Laws that continue to seal OBC’s in perpetuity reflect antiquated ideas that forced all members of the extended family of adoption to live in secrecy and shame.
 Undoing these laws is one critical way we can work to change perceptions and ensure that all members of the adoption community can live with the honesty and openness necessary for any family to truly thrive.

 We must now renew our focus as a united community in supporting advocates throughout the country as they strive to restore adoptee rights.
-This requires us to collaborate in ensuring the tools necessary to create and sustain active and robust campaigns for OBC access.
+This requires us to collaborate in ensuring the tools necessary to create and sustain active and robust campaigns for unrestricted OBC access.